jasonearly/jasonearly.github.io/_posts/2024-11-20-unlocking-the-power-of-niching.md

 ---
 layout: post
-title: "Unlocking the Power of Niching"
+title: "Unlocking the Power of Niching | A Guide for Creative Entrepreneurs"
 date: 2024-11-20
 categories: archive product design process entrepreneurship
-excerpt: ""
+excerpt: "Discover how niching down can transform your creative business.
+Learn actionable strategies to identify your niche, attract ideal clients, and build a thriving brand that stands out in a crowded market.
+Read more on jasonearly.com."
+description:
 ---

 <!-- ## Unlocking the Power of Niching  -->